DPlayer234/houston-tools/README.md

 cargo run --bin azur_lane_data_collector -- --inputs ...
 ```

-> [!NOTE]
-> When built under Windows for Windows, the executables will include the crate version in their metadata.
-This mechanism currently does not work under Linux (tested via WSL), so it is disabled there.
-It will still print a warning, but this warning can be ignored.

 ## Release Options

 As present in this repository, the release builds specify some additional options: